Wire Erosion – Impeller Splining

 Type of Work: Wire Erosion

-Each impeller can have an impeller spline.
-These are gear like teeth which are located Inside the impeller, where the drive shaft fits into.
+Inside each impeller are gear like teeth which create the impeller spline which the drive shaft fits into.
 To make the impellers with the splines this project involved impeller splining.
 Our clients required a critical surface finish.

 Work Carried Out:

-For this project, we used two of our “wire” machines to complete the task, the AG 600L and the AG 600LH.
+In order to complete this project, we used two of our “wire” machines, the AG 600L and the AG 600LH.
 These EDM machines feature rigid linear motors that maximise cutting, ensuring accuracy and precision engineering.
-This means that when a client has exacting specifications our machines can meet them.
+For our clients this means we can meet their exacting specifications using the technology at our disposal.

-To achieve the critical surface finish that was required.
-The first cut removed the waste piece as can be seen in one of the photographs.
+To achieve the critical surface finish needed, 3 cuts were required.
+The initial cut removed the waste piece as can be seen in one of the photographs.
 As a result of the required fit between the male and female parts secondary and tertiary cuts were then made in order to improve the accuracy of both the cut and surface finish.